quantumbagel/Triggered/README.md

 2. Create a bot [here's an official tutorial](https://discord.com/developers/docs/getting-started)
 3. Clone this repository.
 4. Install dependencies (`pip install -r requirements.txt`))
-5. Get your bot secret and set the `BOT_SECRET` variable to it.
+5. Get your bot secret, create a file named `key`, and paste your token in.
 6. Add your bot to your server and enjoy (`python3 bot.py`)!